-Two days later I got word that the committee had delegated the deci- sion to Professor Chester Yntema, an anatomist who long ago had studied the regrowth of ears in the salamander.
-Since he was the only one in rise to the nervous system.
+Using a standard technique, Yntema had operated on very young salamander embryos, cutting out all of the tissues that would have given rise to the nervous system.
 He then grafted each of these denervated embryos onto the back of a whole one.
 The intact embryos furnished the grafts with blood and nourishment, and the procedure resulted in a little "parabiotic" twin, normal except for having no nerves, stuck on the back of each host animal.
 Yntema then cut off one leg from each of these twins, and some of them regenerated.
 Since microscopic examination revealed no nerves entering the graft from its host, Yntema's experiment called Singer's conclusions into question.